contagon/handbook/handbook/0-introductory-overview.md

 ## 0.1 This Handbook

 General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints provides guidance for general and local Church leaders.
-It is divided into four sections:
+It is divided into sections:

 * _Doctrinal Foundation:_ These chapters present doctrine and principles fundamental to serving in the Church.
 They explain: